 4.4 Advertising and individual offers

-We use your contact information to send you advertisements by post, email, MMS, SMS or via the AfterPay app about other AfterPay products, such as payment by instalments ("AfterPay Flex") or monthly billing.
-You will then receive advertising by email, MMS or SMS even without your express consent if we have received your email address or telephone number in connection with the use of our services and the products/services advertised by us are similar to those you have already used with us in the past.
-You can object to this use of your contact information for advertising purposes at any time by sending an email to email@example.com.
+We use your contact information to send you advertisements by post, email, MMS, SMS or via the AfterPay app about other AfterPay products, such as payment by instalments ("AfterPay Flex") or monthly billing and communication regarding customer satisfaction.
+You will then receive customer satisfaction communication by email as well as advertising by email, MMS or SMS even without your express consent if we have received your email address or telephone number in connection with the use of our services and the products/services advertised by us are similar to those you have already used with us in the past.
+You can object to this use of your contact information for customer satisfaction communication and advertising purposes at any time by sending an email to email@example.com.
 This will not incur any additional costs for you, except for the transmission costs according to the base rates.

 Furthermore, at the end of each e-mail, MMS or SMS, you will be given the opportunity to object to the further use of your e-mail address or telephone number by us for the aforementioned purpose (advertising of comparable goods and services) in the future.

 4.5 Processing your data using a Connector ID (C-ID)

 We transmit your name, address and, if available, your contact details (e.g. e-mail address, telephone number) to Bertelsmann Data Services GmbH, Carl-Bertelsmann-Str.
 270, 33311 Gütersloh ("BDS").
 BDS processes this data to generate a unique connector ID ("C-ID").
 This data is then deleted by BDS.
 The C-ID is a marker (identifier) which enables the Bertelsmann company involved in each case to determine in which databases of the other Bertelsmann companies involved a person present in their databases is stored.